tomodachi94/obsidian-metadata-handler/README.md

 # Obsidian Metadata Handler

-> A small script to add the `date_created` field, in ISO format, on Markdown files with YAML frontmatter, to enable ultimate data portability.
+> A small Python script to update system metadata and then put it into the YAML frontmatter.

-:warning: **This script is in early alpha!
-Backup and version control your Obsidian files before attempting to run this script.** :warning:

 **Note: This is unoffical and is not associated with the developers of Obsidian.**

+## Use cases

+- You want to move some files around, but are scared of losing the metadata?
+- You want to make sure your grandchildren can read the metadata?
+- You want to use the metadata in a Dataview script?

+This is for you!

-## Running
+## Running from source

-### From source
+### Universal

 Assuming you have Python installed: